Soap maker PZ Cussons profit falls on Nigeria woes

-(Reuters) - British soap and shampoo maker PZ Cussons Plc (PZC.L) said its first-half operating profit fell 4 percent, hurt by tough trading conditions in Nigeria and a devaluation of the currency Naira.
+Dec 10 (Reuters) - British soap and shampoo maker PZ Cussons Plc said its first-half operating profit fell 4 percent, hurt by tough trading conditions in Nigeria and a devaluation of the currency Naira.

 Cussons, the maker of Imperial Leather soaps, said a potential further volatility in the currency and the upcoming presidential elections in its core market Nigeria could be key contributing factors for the full year.